MarkToddEE/Learning-Journal/1 Data Fundamentals/Topic 2 Apply.md

 1. What is the usability score of this dataset and is it “good” or “bad”?
    - Bad, missing provenance, no update frequency, low tag rating for clean data.
 High on completeness and compatability, low on credibility
 2. How is this usability score calculated?
-3. What are the two credibility issues with this dataset and why are they important? missing provenance, no update frequency
+3. What are the two credibility issues with this dataset and why are they important?
+Missing provenance, no update frequency
 4. How many columns does this dataset have?
 35
 5. What is the licence for this dataset and how would you summarise the usage rights in your own words?
 Open License, free to use the data.
 Does not cover the database itself, just the contents